The Irish have been making myths for thousands of years. Here are the top ten figures in Irish mythology.

-There’s no questioning that the leprechaun, which dates back to medieval times, is Ireland’s most prolific myth.
+There’s no questioning that the leprechaun is Ireland’s most prolific myth.
+Despite dating back to medieval times, the leprechaun nearly tops the list of most notorious mythical figures in today’s pop culture.
 Leprechauns were originally known as tall fairies that would appear to humans as old men, but generations of re-imagining their physical appearance has led to our current image of leprechauns as pint-sized magical men.
 Their story remains the same, however.
 Leprechauns keep their pots of gold hidden at the end of rainbows and if they are ever caught by a human, they must grant them three wishes to be released.

 Fairies are the embodiment of something mystical and are strongly rooted in Celtic folklore.
 They have the ability to take any form but most often appear as humans.
 Their alluring charm draws humans in but often brings them misfortune.

 The shamrock has become a symbol of Ireland.
 Throughout the years, most inhabitants of the land have thought shamrocks hold a greater meaning or purpose.
 The druids believed the shamrocks were sacred and kept evil away.
 The Celts believed the number three to be sacred and therefore, valued shamrocks because of their three heart-shaped leaves.
 Legend has it that Saint Patrick himself used the Shamrock to illustrate the idea of a holy trinity.
 There’s just something pleasant about these simple little plants.